-The first thing to do in the case of a missing resident may sound obvious, but for sanctuaries with larger populations in each living space, it’s important to know who exactly isn’t accounted for, and if anyone else is also missing.
+The first thing to do in the case of a missing resident may sound obvious, but for sanctuaries with larger populations in each The indoor or outdoor area where an animal resident lives, eats, and rests., it’s important to know who exactly isn’t accounted for, and if anyone else is also missing.

 For this reason, it’s critical to keep an updated list of the populations expected to be in each living space on sanctuary grounds for accurate headcounts, especially when bringing large populations indoors for the evening or during inclement weather events.
 You may personally know each resident who is supposed to be in a certain living space, but this information can easily be lost at important moments if you are not personally present and another staff member or volunteer must quickly determine if anyone else is missing!
 Consider implementing a sanctuary-appropriate identification method to maintain these records.

 Is It Likely They Have Left Their Living Space?
 Could Their Absence Indicate That They Are Having A Health Emergency?

 Depending on who is missing, you may have a good idea of the probable cause.
 For instance, having a working knowledge of a resident’s overall health, personality, and their history at the sanctuary may lead you to suspect that they have taken advantage of an opportunity to go exploring outside of their living area, while in other cases your first thought might be that they are in trouble somewhere.

 Is There A Chance They’re Just Hiding Or Accidentally Trapped Somewhere?

 There have been numerous occasions where caregivers have been under the impression that a resident was outside of their living space, only to later discover the resident in unexpected places within their indoor or outdoor living space, such as:

 - Nestled between a straw or hay bale and a wall